sefinek/Stella-Mod-Documentation/faq.md

 ## Can I Record Videos on YouTube, etc., Using Stella Mod in Genshin Impact? <!-- {#can-i-record-videos} -->
 That's up to you.
 If you want, you can do it.

+## Does Stella Mod use GIMI? <!-- {#gimi} -->
+No, Stella Mod doesn't use GIMI.
+GIMI is a separate fork of 3DMigoto, developed independently and with no connection to Genshin Stella Mod – neither technical nor organizational.

 ## Someone is Asking for My Game Password.
 What Should I Do? <!-- {#password-security} -->
 Never share your password with anyone, regardless of the reasons they provide.
 There is a high risk that the person is trying to scam you.
-Stella Mod developers never ask for passwords or contact you to access your account.
+Stella Mod developers NEVER ask for passwords or contact you to access your account.
-Sharing your password exposes you to account loss, and consequently, the loss of all achievements, time invested, or money spent.

 ## Someone Wants to Help Me via TeamViewer or AnyDesk.
 Should I Trust Them? <!-- {#remote-assistance} -->
 Ensure that the person offering help is indeed a Stella Mod developer.
 Official application developers do not provide remote assistance outside of platforms like Discord.